Eden Robinson is laughing all the way to the dark side

-It’s a well-established fact that Eden Robinson has the best laugh in Canadian literature.
+Ask anyone who has interviewed her or heard her interviewed, gone to one of her readings, met her even in passing: author Eden Robinson has the best laugh in the business.
+Unbridled, loud, contagious.
 And on this particular Sunday afternoon, even as we discuss all kinds of non-laughing matters, it is ringing through the observation area at Vancouver International Airport.
 Robinson is here on a stopover.
 Home is Kitamaat Village, the primary residence for the Haisla Nation, just south of Kitimat, B.C.
 Her destination is Toronto, where this week she launched Son of a Trickster.
 There’s a lot to discuss over our airport food-court coffee, which Robinson takes black.
 “Nothing comes between me and my caffeine,” she says with a laugh.

 The novel is shaping up to be one of the highlights of the spring literary season.
 Robinson’s first novel in more than a decade, Son of a Trickster is the start of a new trilogy by the award-winning Haisla and Heiltsuk novelist, one of the foremost chroniclers of contemporary indigenous-Canadian life.